 Honda will also incorporate GM’s OnStar safety & security services into the jointly developed electric vehicles, featuring them in the HondaLink system that connects users’ smartphones with the car’s infotainment.
 The companies stated that Honda will make GM’s hands-free advanced driver-assist tech available on the cars.

-Last month, General Motors revealed their latest battery, the Ultium and a third-generation EV platform.
+GM had revealed its latest battery, the Ultium, and a third-generation EV platform in June last year.
 The Ultium batteries can be had in the range of 50 kWh to 200 kWh, with a maximum range of up to 640 km.
 The batteries have been designed for Level 2 and DC fast charging with 400V battery packs supporting up to 200 kW fast-charging and the 800V battery packs supporting up to 350 kW fast-charging.
 GM’s platform can deliver as much as 400 miles of travel range with a 0-60 mph acceleration time of about 3 seconds.

 GM’s new EV platform gets a modular architecture and is suited for a wide range of cars, SUVs, crossovers, trucks and commercial vehicles.
 The platform can also accommodate motors for front-wheel-drive, rear-wheel-drive, all-wheel-drive and performance-oriented vehicles.